krishaamer/green-filter-research/research/literature/investing.md

 ## Money {#money-1}

-(**AntGroup?**)’s Eric Jing: *“The financial system of the past 200 years was designed for the industrial era and served only 20% of the population and organizations.
-As we enter the digital age, we must better serve the remaining 80%.”* via (**richardturrin?**)
+Ant Group’s Eric Jing: *“The financial system of the past 200 years was designed for the industrial era and served only 20% of the population and organizations.
+As we enter the digital age, we must better serve the remaining 80%.”* in Turrin (2021)

 — https://www.theguardian.com/money/2022/feb/07/green-money-how-your-finances-can-help-the-planet https://www.moneygeek.com/financial-planning/environmentally-friendly-finance-and-saving/ https://www.happonomy.org/sustainable-money-system/